Contact Us

 — Aysanabee

-Juno-nominated artist Aysanabee is a multi-instrumentalist, producer and singer songwriter currently based in Toronto.
+Two-time JUNO award winning artist Aysanabee is a multi-instrumentalist, producer and singer songwriter currently based in Toronto.
 He is Oji-Cree, Sucker Clan of the Sandy Lake First Nation a remote fly-in community in the far reaches of Northwestern Ontario.

 Solemn and soaring, backed by a swirling blend of indie, soul and electronic soundscapes, mournful saxophone and pulse-quickening finger-picking, Aysanabee’s striking sound is equal parts hypnotic and melodic which has been compared to Bon Iver, Matt Corby, Don Ross, Kim Churchill, Kings of Leon and Sam Smith.